What we do

 We are headed by the Australian Information Commissioner, who has a range of powers and responsibilities under the AIC Act, and exercises powers under the FOI Act, the Privacy Act and other laws.

-The OAIC is an executive agency in the Attorney-General’s portfolio.
+The OAIC is an independent statutory agency in the Attorney-General’s portfolio.

 We are responsible for privacy functions that are conferred by the Privacy Act and other laws.
 Under the Privacy Act a person can make a complaint to us about the handling of their personal information by Australian, ACT and Norfolk Island government agencies and private sector organisations covered by the Privacy Act.